Are you looking for things to do in Bristol in the rain? There are a surprising amount of attractions – read on for more information!

 Bristol is one of my favourite cities in the world and my real home (I lived in London until I was 18, but have lived here for five years since and spent the other five travelling).
 Despite it being so livable, it has plenty of tourist attractions and really doesn’t get the attention it deserves.

-Bristol has an epic suspension bridge, a famous stationary boat, a beautiful harbourside and charismatic suburbs.
-There are even a tonne of things to do in Bristol in the rain – so don’t let bad weather put you off coming here!
+Bristol has the epic Clifton Suspension Bridge, the SS Great Britain which is a famous boat, a beautiful harbourside and charismatic suburbs.
+There is even a tonne of things to do in Bristol in the rain – so don’t let bad weather put you off coming here for a day trip or a whole weekend!

-If you’re visiting Bristol and the weather isn’t what you hoped for, don’t fret – this local guide will show you exactly what to do.
+If you’re visiting Bristol and the weather isn’t what you hoped for, don’t fret.
+You might not be able to enjoy many walks in Bristol, but this local guide will show you plenty of activities that are suitable for any weather.

 Check out the museums